Spooky, Scary Skeletons

 "Spooky, Scary Skeletons" is a Halloween song by American musician Andrew Gold, first released on his 1996 album Halloween Howls: Fun & Scary Music.

 Since the 2010s, the song has received a resurgence in popularity online as an Internet meme.
 In 2013, The Living Tombstone created an electro house remix of the song.
 In 2019, Intelligencers Brian Feldman called the song "the Internet's Halloween anthem", and that same year, Rolling Stones E. J. Dickson referred to the song as the "Halloween meme" of Generation Z. In 2021, Alexandra Petri of The Washington Post ranked the song number two on her list of the 50 best Halloween songs of all time.

 “Spooky, Scary Skeletons” was adapted into a children's picture book by Random House Children's Books featuring the lyrics to the song on August 27, 2024.

 Background and recording

-"Spooky, Scary Skeletons" was one of nine original songs on the album Halloween Howls, released, according to Gold on his 1996 liner notes, to fill a void of availability of fun and scary Halloween original songs.
+"Spooky, Scary Skeletons" was one of nine original songs on the album Halloween Howls, released, according to Gold on his 1996 liner notes, to "fill a void of availability for fun and scary Halloween original songs".
 Andrew produced, mixed, sang and played all the instruments on the track.
 It prominently features a xylophone to represent the skeletons' rattling bones.